sara-soomro/Project/README.md

 ### 3️⃣ Data Storage
-- data is initially stores in Datalate in a bucket in Google Clous Storage .
+- data is initially stores in Data lake in a bucket in Google Cloud Storage .
 - Store transformed data in **Google BigQuery** for efficient querying.